Blog>Cost Guides>Cost to build a garden football pitch

 Place the posts parallel on the ground and connect the two upper ends to the crossbar with the help of dowels and wood glue.
 If you want your garden football goal to have a permanent location, secure them with metal post anchors and concrete into the ground.

 If you want your football goal to remain mobile, you will need another crossbar and two one-meter long posts.
-From these boards you build a second goal, this is attached to the bottom of each goalpost at an angle of 90 degrees.
+From these boards, you build a second goal, which is attached to the bottom of each goalpost at an angle of 90 degrees.
 Once constructed, paint it white using weatherproof wood paint.

 Alternatively, if you are limited for space in your garden, but want to relish having your own football area, you might find a football cage useful.
 This is ideal for 5-aside games.
 The ball will always be in action and will stay inside the pitch at all times.
 Plus, the surrounding net will keep nearby windows safe!